pmhahn/pmhahn.github.io/_posts/2020-05-02-speedup-debian-package-build.md

 exit 0
 ```

+The good this about this approach is that you can easily use it inside a build pipeline:
+- GitLab (and others) already are based on using Docker images.
+- It's easy to install the required build dependencies.
+- You have to find a way to get the build artifacts archived.
+  Using [Job artifacts](https://docs.gitlab.com/ee/ci/pipelines/job_artifacts.html) might be one option, but see [Repository hosting](#repository-hosting) below for more options.

 This naive approach has the following drawbacks:
 - you run the build as the user `root` inside the docker container.
   You have to call `adduser` and `su` to create them inside the container to fix this.